PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Outliers/README.md

 Now Your stakeholder asked you to Calculate average Income of the customers, now if you calculate the average including the outlier, the average will be too high and it will mislead our stakeholders regarding the income of the customer as it will indicate that all the customers income is high.
 So in order to avoid this problem, we can follow the below cases :

-Case 1 : You calculate average of the customers without including outlier, clearly mentioning it to the stakeholders.
+Case 1 : You calculate average of the customers income without including outlier, clearly mentioning it to the stakeholders.

-Case 2 : You calculate average of the customers including outlier & clearly mentioning it to the stakeholders that outlier is included in order for thme to make a correct decision.
+Case 2 : You calculate average of the customers income including outlier & clearly mentioning it to the stakeholders that outlier is included in order for thme to make a correct decision.

 ### What are the ways to handle outliers?